fnproject/fdk-java/docs/FnFlowsUserGuide.md

 Fn apps, as well as a long-running server component (the _completer_) that orchestrates computation beyond the life-cycle of your functions.
 Together, these components enable non-blocking asynchronous execution flows, where your function only runs when it has useful work to perform.
-If you have used to the Java
+If you have used the Java 8 [CompletionStage](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/CompletionStage.html) and [CompletableFuture](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/CompletableFuture.html)
-8 [CompletionStage](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/CompletionStage.html)
-and
-[CompletableFuture](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/CompletableFuture.html)